-Students anticipating graduation must submit an Application for Graduation to the Office of the Vice President for Academics no later than the last day of final exams in the Fall term for Spring graduation and September 15 for December graduation.
+The Seminary has three graduation dates, August, December and May.
+Students anticipating graduation must submit an Application for Graduation to the Office of Academics December 8 for Spring graduation, September 15 for Fall graduation, and May 1 for Summer graduation.
 A completed degree program progress sheet, signed by the student and his or her advisor, must accompany the graduation application.
-No application will be accepted after March 1 for Spring graduation or after October 1 for December graduation.
+No late applications will be accepted.

 The graduation fee is payable at the time of application.
 The fee is not prorated and non-participation does not exempt a graduate from any part of the fee.
 Late applicants will be assessed a late fee and there is no guarantee of participation in the graduation ceremony.
 A graduate who has already completed one degree at Pentecostal Theological Seminary and is now completing another degree is required to apply for graduation and pay the graduation fee.
-Graduation applications are available online.
+Graduation applications are available online through the PTS Forms Site.

 Graduates will not receive diplomas or release of transcripts until all grades are submitted to the Registrar's Office and all financial accounts are cleared with the Seminary and Squires Library.
-If this happens after graduation, graduates will be required to make necessary arrangements for receiving their diploma through the Office of the Vice President for Academics.
+If clearance occurs after graduation, graduates will be required to make necessary arrangements for receiving their diploma through the Office of the Vice President for Academics.
 There will be an extra charge if the diploma is mailed.